John-Otago/PhD-Plus/README.md

 Books to be added later.

 ### 6.4 Change Your Habits
 - **The Power of Habit: Why We Do What We Do in Life and Business** (C Duhigg, 2012/2014, Random House) || *Read Part One (Chapters 1-3) and the first half of Part Two (Chapters 4-5).
 I don't think the rest is any good or indeed relevant.*

 - [Optional] **Atomic Habits** (J Clear, 2018, Random House) || *This one is completely optional.*

 These books can help you cultivate good habits and break bad ones, especially when you find yourself struggling to break a 'vicious cycle' of any bad habit or to build a 'virtuous' one.
 It is a useful skill for both your PhD and your future life and career.

 ### 6.5 Change How You Deal with Emotions

-Books to be added later.
+- [Optional] **Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life** (S David, 2016, Avery, of Penguin Random House) || *I find Chapter 6 enlightening; you can consult other chapters if you find them useful.*

 ### 6.6 Change How You Use Digital Tools
 - [Optional] **The Joy of Search: A Google Insider's Guide to Going Beyond the Basics** (DM Russell, 2019, MIT Press) || *It's useful for secondary research like fact-checking and basic info gathering; Chapters 6 and 10 are particularly good.*